-I like this plan because the cutting diagrams and illustrations are color-coded to make assembly really easy if you follow along with the written instructions.
+We like this plan because the cutting diagrams and illustrations are color-coded to make assembly easy if you follow along with the written instructions.

-If to decide to build this table, here are some DIY matching benches to complete the look.
+If you decide to build this table, here are some DIY matching benches to complete the look.

 02 of 13